"…Zoulek's performance, on saxophones in every range, is stunningly virtuosic, whatever the genre." -The Wall Street Journal

-Nick is currently pursuing his Doctor of Musical Arts degree in Contemporary Music Performance at Bowling Green State University with the guidance of Distinguished Artist Professor Dr. John Sampen.
-A dedicated teacher in his own right, Nick is currently on faculty at the University of Wisconsin-Whitewater (sabbatical replacement), where he teaches saxophone and jazz courses.
-He has previously held a graduate assistantship in saxophone at BGSU and private studios in Paris and Wisconsin.
-Nick earned a Master of Music Performance from BGSU, a Certificat des Études Musicales from the Conservatoire à Rayonnement Régionale de Boulogne-Billancourt, and a Bachelor of Music Performance with Magna Cum Laude honors from the University of Wisconsin-Whitewater.
-He has learned with Jean-Michel Goury, Dr. Matthew Sintchak, and Dr. Jon Amon.
+Nick maintains an active profile researching the saxophone’s role in contemporary classical music, presenting on contemporary aesthetics and saxophone performance.
+He has served on faculty at the University of Wisconsin-Whitewater (sabbatical replacement), teaching saxophone and jazz studies courses.
+He holds a Doctor of Musical Arts degree in Contemporary Music Performance with a cognate in Digital Media from Bowling Green State University.
+Additionally, Nick holds a Master of Music Performance from BGSU, a Certificat des Études Musicales from the Conservatoire à Rayonnement Régionale de Boulogne-Billancourt, and a Bachelor of Music Performance with Magna Cum Laude honors from the University of Wisconsin-Whitewater.
+He has previously learned with Dr. John Sampen, Jean-Michel Goury, Dr. Matthew Sintchak, and Dr. Jon Amon.

 Praised as “stunningly virtuosic, whatever the genre.”
 (Wall Street Journal), Nick Zoulek is a saxophonist of “pure mindfulness and talent.”
 (PopMatters).
 A “No-holds-barred engine of avant-garde exploration,” Nick explores new possibilities in saxophone performance, creating visceral tapestries of sound.
 A concert soloist, he has performed across France, the United Kingdom, Canada, and the United States.
 Nick actively researches the saxophone’s role in classical music, and holds degrees from BGSU, the Conservatoire de Boulogne, and UW-Whitewater.
 Nick’s music can be heard on his solo album Rushing Past Willow (Innova Records).